jaanli/jaan.io/about.md

 image:
   feature: altosaar-workshop.jpg
 ---
 I'm a Physics PhD student at Princeton.
 In research, I am fortunate to be advised by [David Blei](http://www.cs.columbia.edu/~blei/) and [Shivaji Sondhi](http://www.princeton.edu/~sondhi/).
 My research is supported by an NSERC Postgraduate Scholarship.
-Find my CV at [jaan.io/cv](https://jaan.io/cv) (possibly out of date - please [email](mailto:altosaar@princeton.edu) for the latest version).
+In 2015 I had lots of fun doing research with [Andriy Mnih](https://www.cs.toronto.edu/~amnih/) at [Google DeepMind](http://deepmind.com/), and this summer I'll be at Google Brain.
+Find my CV at [jaan.io/cv](https://jaan.io/cv).

 I'm Estonian-Canadian and graduated from McGill in 2013.
 Outside of academia, I love volleyball, meditation, music production, and George Saunders.
 How can we use technology such as machine learning to effect the most societal good?
 This is what motivates me.
 In 2014, I launched [Useful Science](http://usefulscience.org) with a group of friends – I hope you'll find a study on there that improves your life.